Understand

 - Stanford University Free Lectures and Events.
 Unless you are a student at Stanford, you won't get into classes for free at this acclaimed university, but there are some events and lectures open to the public each month.
 Parking can be hard to come by close to the venues of events, but the university runs a free shuttle bus, called the Marguerite, that picks up passengers at several locations including the Palo Alto Caltrain station and deposits them within easy walking distance of most event sites.
 The online schedule of lectures and events is updated frequently and usually lists at least five to seven upcoming free happenings.

 - 4 Stanford Cardinal.
 Stanford University sports, which boast more national team championships than any other NCAA Division I school—partly because it sponsors 42 varsity sports, the largest number of teams of any NCAA Division I member outside of the Ivy League.
-Most sports compete in the Pac-12 Conference through the 2023–24 school year, though a number of teams compete in other leagues, and a few sports compete outside the NCAA.
-The Cardinal will move to the Atlantic Coast Conference (despite the geographic oddity) in summer 2024.
+Most sports compete in the Atlantic Coast Conference (despite the geographic oddity), which Stanford joined in 2024 after the collapse of its former home of the Pac-12 Conference.
 That said, the most nationally prominent sports are football and basketball (men's and women's), though the vast majority of its titles have come in non-revenue sports.
 The most notable venues are the football home of 5 Stanford Stadium and 6 Maples Pavilion, home to basketball and volleyball.
 Prices vary by sport.

 - 7 Hot Tubs at Watercourse Way, 165 Channing Avenue, ☏ +1 650-462-2000.
 Japanese-style hot tubs.